Federal government supports projects for Veterans experiencing or at risk of homelessness

 News provided byDepartment of Housing, Infrastructure and Communities

-OTTAWA, ON, Nov.
-5, 2024 /CNW/ - The federal government is partnering with Ottawa Innercity Ministries and Veterans' House Canada to support Veterans experiencing, or at risk of, homelessness in Ottawa.
+VANCOUVER, BC, Nov.
+6, 2024 /CNW/ - The federal government is partnering with two organizations to support Veterans experiencing or at risk of homelessness in British Columbia.

-Veterans' House Canada is receiving over $2.6 million over four years and Ottawa Innercity Ministries is receiving over $1.1 million over four years through the Veteran Homelessness Program (VHP).
-This funding was announced by Minister Ginette Petitpas Taylor, MP Marie-France Lalonde, MP Mona Fortier, and MP Yasir Naqvi, along with representatives from Ottawa Innercity Ministries and Veterans' House Canada.
+The Honourable Ginette Petitpas Taylor, Minister of Veterans Affairs Canada, and Oliver Thorne, Chief Executive Officer of the Veterans Transition Network, announced more than $5.1 million for the projects through the Veterans Homelessness Program.

-Ottawa Innercity Ministries will support Veterans experiencing or at risk of homelessness in Ottawa by providing rental assistance and wrap-around supports.
-The Operation Road Home project is receiving over $1.1 million through the services and supports stream of the VHP.
+With a federal investment of over $3.2 million in the Group Counselling project, the Veterans Transition Network will provide specialized early intervention group counselling for Veterans at risk of homelessness.
+This will include helping them overcome trauma, improving mental health and well-being, strengthening family relationships, and stabilizing employment through job training, skills development, and mentorship to help individuals secure stable, long-term employment.
+The project will also support their transition from service to civilian life.
+Additionally, it will also boost the capacity and skills of clinicians trained to support Veterans across Canada by delivering impactful specialized training to psychologists and counsellors.

 Quotes